-Luckily, there are a bunch of indoor pools in NYC, and while most of them are only open to members or currently enrolled students, many offer party packages to the general public.
+Luckily, there are eight indoor pools in NYC that offer party packages to the general public.
 These indoor swimming parties are also a great option in the summer since the New York City Department of Parks & Recreation pools don't offer birthday packages and have a long list of strictly enforced rules.

-My daughter takes swimming lessons in Asphalt Green's Olympic-size pool, so I can attest to how stunning it is.
-Children ages 5 and up can splash around in the shallow end under the watchful gaze of a lifeguard, who will also lead water games.
-Afterward, hit a private decorated party room.
-Add-ons include pizza, additional hosts and goody bags.
-Parents supply the cake.
+Children ages 5 and up can splash around in the shallow end as swim instructors lead them in age-appropriate activities and games.
+Afterward, hit a private decorated party room for refreshments.
+Add-ons include pizza, cake, additional hosts and goody bags.

 92nd Street Y – Upper East Side